 Managing research data

-The ‘University of Cape Town Research Data Management Policy’ (accessible here) uses the definition of research data provided by the Organisation for Economic Co-operation and Development (OECD) in their ‘OECD Principles and Guidelines for Access to Research Data from Public Funding’:
+The ‘University of Cape Town Research Data Management Policy’ (accessible via the UCT policies page) uses the definition of research data provided by the Organisation for Economic Co-operation and Development (OECD) in their ‘OECD Principles and Guidelines for Access to Research Data from Public Funding’:

 “…‘research data’ are defined as factual records (numerical scores, textual records, images and sounds) used as primary sources for scientific research, and that are commonly accepted in the scientific community as necessary to validate research findings.
 A research data set constitutes a systematic, partial representation of the subject being investigated.”

 The OECD definition specifically excludes “laboratory note books, preliminary analyses, drafts of scientific papers, plans for future research, peer reviews, or personal communications with colleagues or physical objects (e.g. laboratory samples, strains of bacteria and test animals such as mice).”